Mapping Patterns for Virtual Knowledge Graphs: Mapping Patterns

+Next we comment on schema-driven patterns, shown in Tables~\ref{tab:schema-driven-patterns-1} and~\ref{tab:schema-driven-patterns-2}.
+For each pattern we provide an example and references to the relevant related literature.
+We point out the reference to the literature is \emph{only with respect to the pattern being considered}.
+Hence, patterns that have been proposed or that can be identified in the related literature, but that do not find a correspondence with our patterns, are out of the scope of this section.
+These and other considerations will instead be discussed in Section~\ref{sec:related}.

-\mypar{Schema Entity (SE)} This fundamental pattern considers a single table $T_E$ with primary key $\sK$ and other attributes $\sA$.
-The pattern captures how $T_E$ is mapped into a corresponding class $C_E$.
-The primary key of $T_E$ is employed to construct the objects that are instances of $C_E$, using a template $\iri_E$ specific for that class.
-Each relevant attribute of $T_E$ is mapped to a data property of $C_E$. \\ \textsl{Example}: A client registry table containing SSNs of clients, together with their name as an additional attribute, is mapped to a \ex{Client} class using the SSN to construct its objects.
-In addition, the SSN and name are mapped to two corresponding data properties. \\ \textsl{References}: This pattern is widespread, and it is already mentioned in the \dm.
+\mypar{Schema Entity (SE)} This fundamental pattern describes the correspondence between an entity with a primary identifier and attributes to a class and data properties in the ontology.
+The entity is expressed in the DB schema through a single table $T_E$ with primary key $\sK$ and other attributes $\sA$, as it is the norm in sound DB design practices.
+The mappings column explains how $T_E$ is mapped into a corresponding class $C_E$.
+The primary key of $T_E$ is employed to construct the objects that are instances of $C_E$, using a template $\iri_E$ specific for that entity.
+Each \emph{relevant} attribute of $T_E$ is mapped to a data property of $C_E$, with suitable domain and range axioms.
+A mandatory participation constraint is added to the each data property corresponding to a mandatory attribute. \\ \textsl{Example}: A client registry table containing \emph{social security numbers} (SSNs) of clients, together with their name as an additional attribute, is mapped to a \ex{Client} class using the SSN to construct its objects.
+In addition, the SSN and name are mapped to two corresponding data properties.